Beacon Beast Marathon

 Beacon Beast Marathon and The Beastly Half

-The course passes through several notable locations, such as the Lanhydrock National Trust Estate, Redmoor Nature Reserve, and Cardinham Woods.
-Runners also encounter the Beacon Nature Reserve, parts of The Saint's Way, and Helman Tor.
-The final mile of both distances features a downhill section followed by a climb up the steps to St Petroc's Church.
+Participants travel through several locations including the Lanhydrock National Trust Estate, Redmoor Nature Reserve, and the Beacon Nature Reserve.
+The course also passes through Cardinham Woods, Lanivet, Nanstallon, and Cardinham Village.
+Runners can expect varied terrain including stretches of mud, stiles, and significant elevation changes within the wooded areas.
+The final mile of both races features a downhill section followed by a climb up the steps to St Petroc's church.

-The 14-mile race, also known as the Beastie McBeastRace, is part of the local Multi Terrain Running Series.
-Aid stations are located at local churches and the Lanhydrock car park, managed by volunteers from the local community.
-The organizers provide navigation support through biodegradable tape, directional arrows, marshals, a written route description, and a GPX file.
-All participants must be at least 18 years old on the day of the event.
-Finishers receive a medal, a t-shirt, and a beverage.
+The event is organized by the local parishes and supported by community volunteers.
+Aid stations are situated at local churches along the route, except for the Lanhydrock station located in the main car park.
+The organizers provide route guidance through biodegradable tape, directional arrows, marshals, a written route description, and a GPX file.
+The half marathon distance is part of the local Multi Terrain Running Series for 2026.
+All finishers receive a bespoke medal and a t-shirt.
 Visit the organization's website for the most recent information.